 Complete a cyber security risk assessment for your school

-To know your school/kura's level of risk, you need to identify the systems and data you need to protect, who has access to them, and what your current policies are.
+To understand your school or kura's level of risk, you need to identify the systems and data you need to protect, who has access to them, and what your current policies are.

 1. Audit your environment

-Systems are all the technology used at your school/kura – by students, teaching staff, and in the office.
+Systems are all the technology used at your school or kura by students, teaching staff, and in the office.

 Start by identifying:

 - the hardware you use – your devices.
-How many computers does your school/kura own and where are they?
+How many computers does your school or kura own and where are they?
 Do you have your own server?
 How many TVs, tablets and smartphones do you have?
 Do you have VOIP desk phones that rely on your network?

 - the software you use, such as:

-- internal software that you may host or have installed on your devices (for example, some student management systems), and
+- internal software that you may host or have installed on your devices (for example, some student management systems)

 - external software that's hosted in the cloud (for example, Google Workspace, Educa or Xero).